Condition Care Guide

 Dr. Weil recommends using anti-inflammatory herbs, especially turmeric and ginger based products.
 Follow dosage recommendations on the labels or inserts.
 You might also try traditional Chinese medicine with acupuncture for pain control, improved digestion and relaxation.

 As is true with other chronic diseases, living with pancreatitis can cause emotional ups and downs.
 Here are some other tips for dealing with those challenges:

 - Maintain normal daily activities as best you can.

 - Continue to pursue hobbies that you enjoy and are able to do.

 - Consider joining a support group, especially one for people with chronic pain.

 Keep in mind that your physical health can impact directly on mental health.
 Denial, anger and frustration are common with chronic illnesses.
 At times, you may need more tools to deal with your emotions.
 Professionals such as therapists or behavioral psychologists may be able to put things in perspective.

-They can also teach coping skills, including relaxation techniques that may be quite helpful.
+They can also teach coping skills for pancreatitis, including relaxation techniques that may be quite helpful.
 Dr. Weil suggests experimenting with mind-body techniques such as hypnosis or guided imagery.
 With proper training, these methods can help one quickly enter deep states of relaxation and can be an alternative remedy for controlling pain, nausea, and stress-induced cravings.